 To apply a new timeslot map enter the dsl retrain command.
 It is required to reconfigure the DSL interface upon changing the map.

 Defining of timeslots is possible in framed mode only.
-In unframed mode the entire E1 trunk is passed through DSL so the required DSL rate is 2048 kbps.
+In unframed mode the entire E1 trunk is passed through DSL.

 The error message appears on any attempt to change the timeslot map in unframed mode: